NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Child-Protection---Information-Sharing--CP-IS--API-Producer-Impl/Home/Design/Designoverview.page.md

 - CP-IS FHIR R4 API client systems SHALL implement [National role-based access control (RBAC)](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/national-rbac-for-developers).

 - The CP-IS FHIR R4 API will be hosted on the NHS England API Platform.
 The security and authorisation approach defined on page {{pagelink:Home/Build/Authentication.page.md}} SHALL be required.

+- The CP-IS FHIR R4 Producer API SHALL be capable of determining and resolving  Practitioner, PractitionerRole and represented Organisation information from the Authentication and Authorisation token passed by the Client application.